 As a recreational lacrosse provider, spring the primary season for SLA Lacrosse, although we do often offer some programs outside of our spring season.
 During lacrosse "off-seasons" (summer, fall and winter), SLA offers several programs to help grow the base of lacrosse playing boys and girls in Stafford County.
 From free beginner clinics and school-based clinics to fall fundamental development programs and winter skills workouts, SLA is the hub of youth lacrosse in Stafford County.

-Please note: New for 2021, a membership in US Lacrosse will be required for each player and coach.
+Please note: A membership in USA Lacrosse will be required for each player and coach.
 This is an insurance requirement as SLA has changed the manner in which we insure players, volunteers and our organization.

 LATE FALL / EARLY WINTER:

 SLA annually offers a free beginner clinic to the youth of Stafford County to introduce new players to the sport, allowing them to 'try it on' before committing to equipment purchases and registering for the spring season.
 This clinic is usually held in mid-late November and is announced well in advance on our website and through a flyer distribution through Stafford County Public Schools PeachJar system.
 This clinic normally lasts for 1.5-2 hours per age group and features as instructors many of our coaches as well as many former players now playing in local high school programs.

 Please see the Boys Programs or Girls Programs pages for more details about each age group and our programs.
 Registration fees covers the costs for fields, referees, insurance, field equipment and other Association costs related to administering our programs.

 SLA is a 100% volunteer organization, so each dollar you spend with us you get back in the form of lacrosse for your child.
 We always need volunteers to help out.
 You do not have to know lacrosse to learn to coach, or help with administration or logistics.
 Anyone can help; many hands make our programs stronger!